The impact of cosmic filaments on starburst galaxies across cosmic times: Predictions from the simulation

 To study the evolution of the average distance to filaments, $\dfil$, for our different galaxy selections while isolating environmental effects beyond stellar mass, we construct mass-matched samples of MS galaxies for each starburst population, and of quenched galaxies for each MS population at each redshift.
 These mass-matched samples ensure that observed differences in $\dfil$ reflect environmental trends rather than mass-driven effects.
 For each starburst galaxy, we iteratively select at the same redshift the MS galaxy with the closest stellar mass, removing each matched MS galaxy from the pool to enforce a one-to-one correspondence.
 In cases where several starburst galaxies share the same nearest neighbour, the match is assigned to the pair with the smallest mass difference and the second starburst is assigned to the next nearest MS galaxy.
 We have verified that the mass distributions between the mass-matched samples are the same for each \simba~snapshot.
 For reference, there are twice as many galaxies selected as starbursts with $\log(\tau_{\rm SB}/\tau_{\rm MS}) < -0.4\,\rm dex$ as the only criterion than with both $\log(\rm SFR_{\rm SB}/SFR_{\rm MS}) > 0.2\,\rm dex$ and $\log(\tau_{\rm SB}/\tau_{\rm MS}) < -0.2\,\rm dex$.
+We have also verified that the mass matching is extremely precise, with typical differences between matched pairs of $\Delta \log (M_{\star}/\rm M_{\odot}) \sim 10^{-4}$-$10^{-3}$ dex.

 Importantly, the mass-matching procedure is designed to enable two distinct comparisons, both using the MS population as a reference.
 Specifically, starburst galaxies are compared to mass-matched MS galaxies, while MS galaxies are independently compared to mass-matched quenched galaxies.
 At no point are the starburst and quenched populations directly compared.
 We note that we choose to match on the stellar mass to ease the comparison with observations and their interpretation (see Sect.~\ref{sec:obs}).
 Alternatively, the matching procedure can be performed on the halo mass.
 We verified that such an approach does not alter our conclusions.
-Similarly, excluding galaxies in massive clusters, i.e. with host halo masses $\geqslant 10^{13}\,\rm M_{\odot}$ does not impact our results.
+Similarly, excluding galaxies in massive clusters, i.e. with host halo masses $\geqslant 10^{13}\,\rm M_{\odot}$ leads to only minor quantitative changes (at the $\sim1-2\sigma$ level) and does not change our predictions and conclusions.
+This is expected, as galaxies residing in massive halos represent only a small fraction of our star-forming sample at all redshifts (a few-percent), and their relative contribution decreases with increasing redshift.